Xieyuschen/Xieyuschen/README.md

 - 🍕Welcome to see my [Github gist](https://gist.github.com/Xieyuschen)
 Here I record some details when I encounter a new aspect.
 - 🎯I'm foucs on [Unix network programming](https://github.com/Xieyuschen/Unix-Network-Programming).
-- 💻I'm an undergraduate in HUST
+- 💻I'm an undergraduate in `Huazhong University of Science and Technology`.
 - 🥇Backend group leader of [PivotStudio](https://github.com/Pivot-Studio), designer and developer of [Husthole](http://husthole.pivotstudio.cn/) backend.
 - 👩My avatar is my girlfriend, I love her:)
 - 🎣CFO (Chief Fishcatching Officer) when it comes to hust's courses obsoleted by the times.